VMD-PhD program has been in existence since the late 1960s. Over 85% of our graduates hold positions in scientific

 enter into numerous career pathways.

-percent of Penn VMD-PhD graduates are in academic careers with 30% holding the position of
+percent of Penn VMD-PhD graduates are in academic careers with more than half holding academic titled positions.

 Biotechnology or the Pharmaceutical Industry

-- Veterinary scientists are extremely successful in industry careers with 70% of Penn VMD-PhD
+- Veterinary scientists are extremely successful in industry careers with more than half of Penn VMD-PhD

 Government Health and Science Agencies